yungyuc/ynote/nsd/schedule/23sp_nycu/schedule.rst

 ===================

 If the enrollment system says the course is full, it is full.
 It is the limit of my resource for helping the class.
-I do not take additional enrollment.
-But if you can convince me that you will learn well without my help, I may consider.
+I do not plan to take additional enrollment, but if you can convince me that you will learn well without my help, I would consider.
+The necessity of convincing me is:
-The necessary conditions to convince me are:

 1. Successfully build the teaching code https://github.com/solvcon/modmesh and make sure it works.
 Run at least two of its apps and know what they do.
-If you need help, do *not* email me.
-Go to https://discord.gg/P9U7PFv instead.
+If you need help, go to https://discord.gg/P9U7PFv.
 2. Follow :ref:`the email convention <nsd-23sp-email-convention>` to show me
    the proof.